Language Award Winners, 2014

 Yen-Yen completed French 1 and French 2 prior to spending the summer following her sophomore year with the IU Honors Program in Bretagne.
 She also completed Advanced French Language and Culture prior to being named the 2013 recipient of the Burton L. Curry Award for Excellence in French.

-Heading off to various destinations in Spain, France, and China with the Indiana University Honors Program for High School Students this coming summer are the following students:
+Heading off to various destinations in Spain, France, Austria and China with the Indiana University Honors Program for High School Students this coming summer are the following students:

 On April 25, 201 the following individuals were inducted into la Société Honoraire de Français: